Tiger JK: 2013-present: Founding MFBTY and Feel Ghood Music

 In 2013, Tiger JK teamed up with Yoon Mi-rae and Bizzy to form the group MFBTY, an acronym for "My Fans are Better Than Yours."
 Soon after, he left Jungle Entertainment and founded a new label, Feel Ghood Music, which now releases MFBTY's music.
 He has had multiple collaborations with popular boy group leader RM of BTS with the latter featuring on his final album Drunken Tiger X: Rebirth of Tiger JK on the song Timeless.

+He also featured in Seventeen's Hoshi's Tiger released in 2022.

+In 2023, he featured on "TOPLINE", a single released by K-pop group Stray Kids, also appearing in the official M/V.